Optimizing Connectivity through Network Gradients for Restricted Boltzmann Machines: SET Training

 \section{SET Training}

-As mentioned in Section~\ref{sec:result:nll}, the learning curves reported for the SET method used the hyperparameters mentioned by \cite{SET_mocanu}.
-Figure \ref{fig:set_original_params} shows the comparison of NCG with SET, in which SET was trained with the same parameters as the previous experiments.
+As mentioned in Section~\ref{sec:result:nll}, the learning curves reported for the SET method used the hyperparameters reported by \cite{SET_mocanu}.
+Figure \ref{fig:set_original_params} shows the comparison of NCG with SET, in which SET was trained with the same parameters as the previous NCG experiments.
+That is, with 500 hidden units, learning rate of $\alpha=0.1$, and the same initial sparsity.
 Note that the sparsity parameter $ \epsilon $ was chosen so as to create SET networks with nominal sparsity of $ 50\% $ and $ 10\% $ of all possible connections activated, which corresponds to values used for NCG intialization.

 This choice of hyperparameters for the SET method did not yield good performance, which shows noisy learning curves without apparent convergence.
-Since this scenario did show good results for SET, experiments with other hyperparameters were performed and reported in Figure \ref{fig:setComp}.
+Since this scenario did not show good results for SET, experiments with other hyperparameters were performed and reported in Figure \ref{fig:setComp}.
 In any case, NCG showed significantly superior and more robust performance (less noisy learning curves).